Chris6077/Eventify/README.md

 # Description

 This app will manage user created events.
-They can added, edited and viewed on the integrated map or other parts of our app.
+They can be added, edited and viewed on the integrated map or other parts of our app.
 Users can participate in, rate and like events.

 # SYP Stuff